cmoulang/pico_atomvga-release2/README.md

 This is an experimental DMA version of the pico-atom-VGA firmware.

+The new files are:

+    sm.pio - the pio state machines
+    atom_if.h - the pio and DMA configuration functions

 A lookup table contains the read/write flags for each 6502 address.
 For example:

     // initially set all addresses to NO_ACCESS